chenyan66/Advanced-Data-Analytics-for-Industry/README.md

 # Advanced-Data-Analytics-for-Industry
-These are the R data analysis homework and project assignments for my data analysis class.
+These are the RStudio data analysis homework and project assignments for my data analysis class.